XiaWenjun1/CW2024/README.md

 - **Sound Playback Delay**: `AudioClip` is used to minimize delay in sound effects.
 - **Path Movement Lag**: Adjusted `PathTransition` duration to optimize smooth movement for enemy and boss characters.
+- **Boss Health Bar still exists when killed in LevelThree**: Add hideHealthBar function in Boss class.
+Using it in LevelThree when boss destroyed.

 ## Project Structure